 How Do We Test Your Helmet?

-- Using specialist laser technology, we create a real-time 3D hologram of your crash helmet / riding hat at each inspection point.
+- Using specialist laser technology, we create a real-time 3D hologram of your protective headgear at each inspection point.

-- We then apply a small amount of heat (+2-3degC) to your helmet at the inspection point.
+- We then apply a small amount of heat (+2-3degC) at the inspection point.

 - We then record the inspection data and capture images.